xpospi0g/Digital-electronics-1/Project/Readme.md

 ## Project objectives

 Project goal is to implement parking assistant with HC-SR04 ultrasonic sensor onto board Arty A7-100T.
+Use LED baragraph for light signaliasing and for sound signalising use pulse width modulation.